vignettes/articles/vo_baseline_monitoring.Rmd

 columns.

-select(country, site, hard_coral = percent_cover_benthic_category_avg_hard_coral)
+select(country, site, management, hard_coral = percent_cover_benthic_category_avg_hard_coral)

 We’d like to summarise hard coral coverage across these sites.
 WCS considers a 10% cover as a minimum threshold of carbonate production and reef growth, while 30% cover may be more related to a threshold for biodiversity and fisheries production, so we will aggregate and visualize the coverage.